Wentworth Memorial Church: Church establishment and design

 Under the incumbency of Rev. Neville Cyril Bathgate the architect Donald Gazzard (b.
 1929) of Clarke Gazzard and Partners was commissioned to design the new church to house a congregation of 350 (this being the minimum diocesan standard size of the time).
 Don Gazzard was the design architect for this project.
 Gazzard trained as an Engineer and architect in England and upon returning to Australia worked for a number of years with Harry Seidler.
 In the early 1960s he became part of the firm Clarke, Gazzard and Partners and was a leading member of the Paddington Society and contributed to the conservation of the suburb in the 1970s.
-He became well known in the area of architecture and town planning and worked on the TAA Terminal at Kingsford Smith Airport, the Mona Vale community centre and Goodwin Village at Edgecliff, not to mention his own home in Woollahra.
+He became well known in the area of architecture and town planning and worked on the Trans Australia Airlines Terminal at Sydney Airport, the Mona Vale community centre and Goodwin Village at Edgecliff and his own home in Woollahra.
 The Wentworth Memorial Church was critically acclaimed in many publications when it was completed and was included in Neville Quarry's 1990 publication "World Architecture 1900 - 2000: a critical mosaic."
 Through all his architectural and planning works Gazzard was widely recognised as an important Australian architect.

 The foundation stone to the Church is inscribed "To the glory of God, this stone was set by the Most Reverend Hugh Roland Gough MA, DD, Anglican Archbishop of Sydney and Primate on 27 February 1965, Churchwardens C. J. Sisley, G. H. Green, P. W. Grieve, Rector the Reverend N. C. Bathgate."

 The building its forecourt and stepped approach were constructed by the builder Montieth Constructions at a reported cost of A£35,000.
 Designed for it at the same time were its furniture and liturgical furniture, fittings and plate; a wall hanging, organ case, and memorial plaques.
 Many of these were gifted to the church by families associated with the parish, the Rector and the Wentworth family.
 At the same time as they gave the sanctuary furniture the Wentworth family commissioned Donald Gazzard to repair the mausoleum.
 Donald Gazzard added the copper hood above the door to the mausoleum and is thought to have designed the path that connects it to the Church and Fitzwilliam Street, however, this is yet to be confirmed.